dimon777/examples/flutter/flutter_plugin/sensorlist/README.md

 # sensorlist

-A new flutter plugin project.
+A flutter plugin project showing native platform to Flutter communication.
+It returns list of available sensors from from native code to Flutter.

 ## Getting Started